Mastering the Cultural Formulation Interview in Psychiatry

 Solution

-Omar, a South Asian Muslim and Dian, the Eastern European woman featured in the simulations
+Omar, a South Asian Muslim and Dina, a Eastern European woman featured in the simulations

 The team has designed a program that guides learners through authentic cases using browser- and mobile-compatible simulations.
 The experience includes: